animalvideoarchive/ava/README.md

 - Choose the user pool **ZooAdminUserPool**

 ### 4. Manage Users
+- Click on Users from the left panel
 - To add a new user, click **Create user**.
   - Ensure that for field "Alias attributes used to sign in" **Email** is selected